yunshangxuexi/openwrt/README.md

 3. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.

-4. Run `make` to build your firmware.
+4. Run `make V=s -j4` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

 ### Related Repositories